cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 -----
 ## Changelog
+### v6 -> v7
+- Assigning a Leader to a system claim requires assigning a non-Fighter ship to it
+- Added to Phase 4 step 1 that perks related to Trade and Assembly are not received at that time (they are in the steps just after)
+- Renamed Phase 1 from "Initialisation" to "Preparation"
+- Renamed Phase 3 from "Tactical" to "Tactics"
 ### v5 -> v6
 - Added that Prelude Cards featuring claims that have no legal targets can be recycled.
 - Added "Shock Troop Upgrade" to the list of examples of combat effects that "always work"